amitambitions/mock-introduction/understanding-unit-testing.rst

 The compiler will help with the syntax errors.
 In order to verify that our program does not have any logical errors, we write unittests.

+Why Testing

+* Testing makes sure your code works properly under a given set of conditions.

+* Testing assures correctness under a basic set of conditions.

+* Testing allows one to ensure that changes to the code did not break existing functionality.

+* Writing tests forces you to think about the the code under unusual conditions, possibly revealing logical errors.

+* Good testing requires modular, decoupled code, which is a hallmark of good system design.

+* The whole practise of unit-testing is made much easier by code that is loosely coupled.